-I’ve tried several banana bread recipes over the years including a great one learned from my sister-in-law (a legendary cook) that was my favorite until I tried this recipe.
-I like it becuase when it first comes out of the oven, it’s moist enough and if your oven cooperates, you get a nice crustiness on the outside and a full-cooked bread all the way through.
+I’ve tried several recipes over the years including a great one learned from my sister-in-law (a legendary cook) that was my favorite until I tried this recipe.
+I like it because when it first comes out of the oven, it’s moist enough and if your oven cooperates, you get a nice crustiness on the outside and a fully-cooked bread all the way through.
 But the important thing is to use up those bananas (and potassium) before you have to throw them away!
 So, here goes…

 - 3/4 cup sugar